 We know that reading is extremely important for people in developing their literacy skills in both L1 and L2.
-We know that reading is a very effective way to develop vocabulary and to acquire grammar.
-Most teachers know this to be true—even those who are not CI-focused teachers.
+We know that reading is an effective way to develop vocabulary and to acquire grammar.
+Almost all teachers know this.
 But yet, many teachers don’t prioritize it during class.
-And when they do have students read in class, it’s often intensive reading—in other words, they have students read a text very closely, followed by lots of comprehension check questions and other activities.
+And when they do have students read in class, it’s often intensive reading—in other words, they have students read a difficult text very closely and carefully, followed by lots of comprehension check questions and other activities.
 This means that even in a lesson that is supposedly focused on reading, students spend very little time actually reading.
 With extensive reading, on the other hand, students simply read whatever they want to and are not expected to read the text closely and analyze it.
+The text is at a level that they can read easily.
 That means that they can do a lot more reading in the same amount of time, and they are much more motivated to keep reading because it’s more enjoyable.
 But, unfortunately, expecting and encouraging students to read extensively seems to be pretty rare in most language classes.

-Even before I became a CI-focused teacher, I knew that reading was really important.
-But I never really made a strong effort to encourage my students to read a lot and to read for fun.
+In my first few years of teaching, I knew that reading was important, but I never really made a strong effort to encourage my students to read a lot and to read for fun.
 Sure, I had my students do the readings in their textbooks, and I would occasionally try to find some interesting articles for them to read in class, but that was about it.